Dorich House Museum

 With a National Art Pass you get

-Dorich House was the home of Dora Gordine and her husband the Hon Richard Hare, a scholar of Russian art and literature.
-Now Grade II listed, the building was completed in 1936 to Gordine’s design, and is an exceptional example of a modern studio house created by and for a female artist.
-Following Gordine’s death in 1991 the house was acquired and renovated by Kingston University and is now open to the public as a fully accredited museum.
-In the spirit of Gordine’s exemplary life and career, the Museum operates as an international centre to promote and support women creative practitioners.
+Designed in 1936 by Gordine, the Grade II listed building is a rare example of a modernist studio specifically built by and for a female artist.
+Following Gordine's passing in 1991, the house was acquired by Kingston University and transformed into a museum, which, in the spirit of Gordine’s exemplary life and career, operates as an international centre to promote and support women creative practitioners.

 Why you should go